 |Attaches easily to your roof rack|

 |Large surface area|

 The only downside to the Smittybilt awning is that set up process will take longer compared to the more expensive, but similar Thule model.
-This is due to the fact that the Smittybilt awning is not on a winch system but needs to be manually unrolled for assembly.
+It is not on a winch system, but needs to be manually unrolled for assembly.
 This is not too much of a problem, but your set up time is going to be closer to ten minutes than five.

 |270 degrees of shade||Expensive option|

 |Coolest looking awning|